“The ideal Co-Founder candidate should have the dedication and drive to succeed no matter what the conditions may be…”

 Of course in this instance, there are many options.
-Some tend to outsource part of their work, others to hire employees to get the job done, however, neither of these solutions offers the same passion, values, and support that you should expect from finding that ideal partner who is vital for your startup.
+Some tend to outsource part of their work, others to hire employees to get the job done, hire a digital marketing agency, however, neither of these solutions offers the same passion, values, and support that you should expect from finding that ideal partner, or Co-Founder, who is vital for your startup.

 Consider the strengths and weaknesses you possess in line with your business.
 What areas require more attention to driving your startup forward?
 By writing a job description for your ideal candidate, you will have the opportunity to assess the skills and capabilities that will complement yours.